Copper sheathing: Development

+References to copper ships continue into the ninth century, where they appear in descriptions of maritime trade between Guangzhou and Annam.
+In the 10th century Lingbiao Lu Yi (Records of the Strange Beyond the Passes), Liu Xun writes: “Each year, Guangzhou regularly dispatched copper ships to Annam to conduct trade in goods; the route passed through Diaoli.” (每歲，廣州常發銅船過安南，貨易路經調黎).
+The practice of sheathing hulls with copper may have continued well into the 2nd millennia in Northern Vietnam and Southern China coasts.

-The use of copper sheathing was first suggested by Charles Perry in 1708, though it was rejected by the Navy Board on grounds of high cost and perceived maintenance difficulties.
+In the west, the practice was suggested by Charles Perry in 1708, though it was rejected by the Navy Board on grounds of high cost and perceived maintenance difficulties.
 The first experiments with copper sheathing were made in the late 1750s: the bottoms and sides of several ships' keels and false keels were sheathed with copper plates.

 In 1761, the experiment was expanded, and the 32-gun frigate was ordered to have her entire bottom coppered, in response to the terrible condition in which she had returned from service in the West Indies.
 HMS Alarm was chosen because, in 1761, a letter had been sent regarding the ship's condition, saying that the worms from the waters had taken a significant toll on the ship’s wooden hull.
 Before the copper plates were applied, the hull was covered with "soft stuff", which was simply hair, yarn and brown paper.
 The copper performed very well, both in protecting the hull from worm invasion and in preventing weed growth for, when in contact with water, the copper produced a poisonous film, composed mainly of copper oxychloride, that deterred these marine organisms.
 Furthermore, as this film was slightly soluble, it gradually washed away, leaving no way in which marine life could attach itself to the ship.
 However, it was soon discovered by the Admiralty that the copper bolts used to hold the plates to the hull had reacted with the iron bolts used in the construction of the ship, rendering many bolts nearly useless.
 In 1766, because of the poor condition of the iron bolts, Alarms copper was removed.